 Still, arguably it was not Bridgman’s own ideas about operational analysis but the Frankenstein of operationalism that had a more significant impact in philosophy and science, so this survey of operationalism must deal with how other people responded to operationalism as they saw it.
 In the course of the discussion I will try to point out some places where there were clear misunderstandings of Bridgman’s ideas, and also other places where Bridgman himself was ambivalent or ambiguous, rather than simply misunderstood.

-Given the timing and contexts of the publication of Bridgman's ideas, the philosophical debates surrounding them were to a large extent framed in relation to logical positivism, which was just making its big impact on the American philosophical scene.
-In fact, no less than Herbert Feigl (1902–1988) came to Harvard with the express purpose of learning from Bridgman, despite the latter's warning that he did not have much to teach (Walter 1990, 164–165).
-Bridgman's insistence on operational meaningfulness had at least a surface resemblance to the logical positivists' verification theory of meaning.
-Bergmann thought Bridgman had given a “scientist's version” of the latter (Bergmann in Frank 1956, 55), and Carl Hempel regarded operationalism and logical positivism as “closely akin” to each other (Hempel in Frank 1956, 56).
-And it is not difficult to see how a kindred philosophical doctrine coming from a world-class scientist would have captured the logical positivists' imagination.
+Given the timing and contexts of the publication of Bridgman’s ideas, the philosophical debates surrounding them were to a large extent framed in relation to logical positivism, which was just making its big impact on the American philosophical scene.
+The young Herbert Feigl (1902–1988), with a personal introduction by no less than Moritz Schlick, came to Harvard in 1930 with the express purpose of learning from Bridgman, despite the latter’s warning that he did not have much to teach (Walter 1990, 164–165; Moyer 1991, 391).
+Bridgman’s insistence on operational meaningfulness had at least a surface resemblance to the logical positivists’ verification theory of meaning.
+Bergmann thought Bridgman had given a “scientist’s version” of the latter (Bergmann in Frank 1956, 55), and Carl Hempel regarded operationalism and logical positivism as “closely akin” to each other (Hempel in Frank 1956, 56).
+And it is not difficult to see how a kindred philosophical doctrine coming from a world-class scientist would have captured the logical positivists’ imagination.

 When subjected to the scrutiny of professional philosophers, however, Bridgman’s ideas were soon exposed as unsystematic and undeveloped, as he freely admitted himself.
 Moreover, it became evident that his ideas did not help logical positivists solve the key problems that they were struggling with.
 After the initial fascination, the standard positivist (and post-positivist) reaction to operationalism was disappointment, and operationalism was often seen as a failed philosophy that did not live up to its promises.